 If you want to grow your own food, vegetables can thrive in vertical gardens, especially in stackable or wall-mounted planters.

-• Care Tips: Vegetables generally need full sun, so choose a location that gets plenty of light.
+- Care Tips: Vegetables generally need full sun, so choose a location with plenty of light.
 Use nutrient-rich soil to support healthy growth.

 4. Succulents

 Succulents are low-maintenance and perfect for indoor vertical gardens.
-They store water in their leaves, making them ideal for those who want a garden that requires little upkeep.
+Their leaves store water, making them ideal for those who want a garden that requires little upkeep.

-• Care Tips: Succulents need bright, indirect light and well-draining soil.
-Water sparingly, as they are prone to root rot if overwatered.
+- Care Tips: Succulents need bright, indirect light and well-draining soil.
+They need to be watered sparingly, as they are prone to root rot if overwatered.

 Step 4: Prepare Your Soil and Watering System